 Human guides, or as I affectionately call them, my eyes, are extremely important when it comes to living with low vision.
 Even though my cane can give me a lot of feedback, sometimes it doesn’t alert me to things until it’s too late.
 My friends are trained to help alert me to my surroundings and what’s in front of me, and while nobody is perfect, I like to think my friends are pretty darn close.
 Here are some tips on being a helpful human guide for someone who has low vision.

 I like to compare it to someone asking where I am and me saying I’m in Virginia.
 That could mean anything, as it’s a very large area.
 Likewise, when you tell someone who can’t see that something is “over there,” it’s not very helpful when you can’t see where “there” is.

-I am not a bat, I do not have echolocation, and when someone says that in a crowded room, it’s hard to figure out where they are going.
+I am not a bat, I do not have echolocation, and when someone says that in a crowded room, it’s hard to figure out where they are, and in what direction I should be going.

 I hold hands with my friends all the time.
-On a trip to the Smithsonian and Madame Tussaud’s, I held hands with one of my best friends practically the whole time as she helped guide me around and describe to me not only the hazards around me, but the cool things as well.
+On a trip to the Smithsonian and Madame Tussaud’s, I held hands with one of my best friends practically the whole time as they helped guide me around and describe to me not only the hazards around me, but the cool things as well.

 These are walls, curbs, potholes, doors, and stairs.
 Alert someone to these as you approach them, and when possible, move away from them.

 You are acting as another person’s eyes, so make sure not to hurt them or take advantage of this.
 Remember how much they trust you in order to let them guide you.
 Having a seeing-eye friend is one of the best types of friends to have when living with low vision, and I am always grateful that I have my own.